 Article 2.
 SCOPE, RESPONSIBILITIES AND SERVICES OF CRITERIA ARCHITECT

 Scope.
 Criteria Architect shall provide the Services described herein and under Exhibit B for the Project.
-The Parties agree that the Criteria Architect’s Services described herein will be based on the Criteria Architect administering the work of providing professional services during Project Study, Site Acquisition, Performance Criteria, and/or Design-Build Phases for the Project as Phases are authorized.
+The Parties agree that the Criteria Architect’s Services described herein will be based on the Criteria Architect administering the work of providing professional services during Performance Criteria, and/or Design-Build Phases for the Project as Phases are authorized.

 Coordination.
 In the performance of Criteria Architect’s Services under this Agreement, Criteria Architect shall maintain direct communication with the Project Manager as the primary point of contact with the Judicial Council.